Making an Application

-When composing your personal statement please ensure you make it clear what subject and age phase you are applying for and make reference to the person specification and expectations listed above, and ensure that you read it through thoroughly before submitting.
+When composing your personal statement make reference to the person specification and expectations listed above, and ensure that you read it through thoroughly before submitting.

 Two referees’ details

-One academic, e.g., a current or recent tutor (If you haven’t been to university in the last 5 years, you may prefer to use a second professional referee).
+- One academic, e.g. a current or recent tutor (If you have not been to university in the last 5 years, you may prefer to use a second professional referee).